Horizon-NTH/nfract/README.md

 - A C++20 compiler (Clang 14+, GCC 11+, MSVC 2022)
 - [ISPC](https://ispc.github.io/downloads.html) if you want the vectorized backend (set `-DRUN_ON_CPU=ON` otherwise)
 - Ninja or Makefiles (any generator supported by your toolchain)

+> [!WARNING]
+> Visual Studio generators do **not** support the ISPC build.
+Use the MSVC compiler through a Ninja/Makefiles generator,
+> or configure with `-DRUN_ON_CPU=ON` if you must stick to the VS generator.

+> [!NOTE]
+> nfract targets macOS, Linux, and Windows.
+GitHub Actions currently exercise builds on all these platforms.
+> But the development was made on macOS, so this platform gets the most coverage.

 ### Get Source